-So often we publish lists that praise events in human history—tales of victory over diseases, disastrous situations, and the like.
+So often, we publish lists that praise events in human history—tales of victory over diseases, disastrous situations, and the like.
 But alas, history is also replete with events that we must remember so as to not repeat them, but we wish had never happened.
-This list looks at ten of the worst moments in history when man showed that he can act with utter contempt for the rest of man.
+This list looks at ten of the worst moments in history when man showed that he could act with utter contempt for the rest of humanity.

-Priests ought to understand these sins better than most people, and in Roman-Catholic cultures all over the world, parents highly revere priests as authority figures, second fathers to their children, and excellent teachers of morality.
+Priests ought to understand these sins better than most people.
+In Roman Catholic cultures all over the world, parents highly revere priests as authority figures, second fathers to their children, and excellent teachers of morality.
 Hence, the question everyone has asked, “How in God’s name could this have happened?”

-It’s not just a matter of well kept personal secrets among the guilty parties.
-The Catholic Church held meetings in the 1950s concerning sexual abuse of minors by priests, and yet, apparently nothing was done to prevent the growing disaster.
-Those people known to have a history of committing sexual abuse against others were knowingly ordained and sent to priestly duties all over the world, not just in the United States, but in England, Ireland, Canada, Belgium, the Philippines, and many other nations.
+It’s not just a matter of well-kept personal secrets among the guilty parties.
+The Catholic Church held meetings in the 1950s concerning sexual abuse of minors by priests, and yet, apparently, nothing was done to prevent the growing disaster.
+Those people who are known to have a history of committing sexual abuse against others were knowingly ordained and sent to priestly duties all over the world, not just in the United States, but in England, Ireland, Canada, Belgium, the Philippines, and many other nations.

 The scandal didn’t hit the mainstream media until the 1980s, raising suspicion of Papal cover-ups to protect the image of Christianity.
 Fortunately, Christianity’s image has not suffered a fraction of the fall-out that the Catholic hierarchy has.
 Christ will never be torn down because of man’s sin, or it would certainly have happened by now.
-The priests are, as of this list, still being hunted down, investigated, and dealt with according to man’s law.
-God’s law will deal with the guilt of every sinner involved, if you believe in Him, but in the meantime, the Roman-Catholic denomination of the man many hold as the absolute greatest good in history has suffered severe damage to its reputation.
+As of this list, the priests are still being hunted down, investigated, and dealt with according to man’s law.
+God’s law will deal with the guilt of every sinner involved if you believe in Him.
+But, in the meantime, the Roman-Catholic denomination of the man that many hold as the absolute greatest good in history has suffered severe damage to its reputation.
 Whether it is irreparable depends on how long a consecutive series of superlative Popes the Catholic Church can elect, beginning with John Paul II.

 Ecologists agree that Earth appears to be experiencing a mass extinction at present.
 These have happened many times in the past.
 The extinction of the dinosaurs is believed to have been caused most directly by a comet or asteroid impact.
-That event was nothing compared to the Permian-Triassic extinction, which may have been caused by a Gamma Ray Burst.
+That event was nothing compared to the Permian-Triassic extinction, which a Gamma-Ray Burst may have caused.
 That event resulted in 96% of all marine life and 70% of all land life dying.

-Tiger penis is considered the ultimate aphrodisiac in some places in China.
+A tiger penis is considered the ultimate aphrodisiac in some places in China.
 These magnificent animals are being killed, illegally and at extreme personal risk, for money and sexual gratification.
 In 2011, the Western Black Rhinoceros was declared officially extinct.
-They, like so many other gigantic African marvels, had been hunted coldly, and unsympathetically, by humans out for a cheap thrill and what they thought was sport and danger.
+Like so many other gigantic African marvels, they had been hunted coldly and unsympathetically by humans out for a cheap thrill and what they thought was sport and danger.

 Black rhinoceroses are extremely aggressive and have terrible eyesight.
 They will charge headfirst into trees and termite mounds, thinking they see a territorial challenger.
 Males weigh an easy 3,000 pounds.
 The record is 6,380 pounds.
-There are only about 4,000 left in the African wild as of this list.
-The reason is two-fold: in 1900 there were several hundred thousand in Africa, but English “hunters” toured Africa to shoot down the Big Five: elephants, rhinoceroses, cape buffaloes, lions, and leopards.
+Unfortunately, there are only about 4,000 left in the African wild as of this list.
+The reason is two-fold: in 1900, there were several hundred thousand in Africa, but English “hunters” toured Africa to shoot down the Big Five: elephants, rhinoceroses, cape buffaloes, lions, and leopards.

 This lister goes hunting now and then for deer, squirrels, rabbits, and doves, and these animals are very bountiful and fairly difficult to outwit in the wild.
 The hunter must also be a good marksman.
-But in Africa, elephants and rhinoceroses are too gargantuan to have natural predators except the very occasional lion.
-So they stand still or charge in the presence of humans.
+But in Africa, elephants and rhinoceroses are too gargantuan to have natural predators except for the very occasional lion.
+So, they stand still or charge in the presence of humans.
 There’s no “hunting” involved.
-You can drive up to either species in a jeep in the middle of day and take pictures.
+You can drive up to either species in a Jeep in the middle of the day and take pictures.

 And armed with a .700 Nitro Express, which propels a 1000 grain solid bronze bullet at 8900 foot-pounds of force, there’s no skill involved.
 Some people just enjoy killing these magnificent animals for the empowerment it seems to instill.
 Also, rhinoceros horns are highly sought after in Chinese “medicine” for their ability to cure disease and impotence, neither of which the horn can do.
 It is made of pure keratin, and so are your fingernails.
 Keratin comes from the Greek κέρατος, which means “of the horn.”

-There are anywhere from 470,000 to 690,000 African Bush Elephants left in the wild, and they are protected from poachers, but not well.
+There are approximately 410,000 African Bush Elephants left in the wild, and they are protected from poachers, but not well.
 They are poached for their ivory tusks, regardless of the international illegality of buying or selling them.
 Gorillas are poached for their hands, which are used as ashtrays.
-Then, of course, there is severe habitat destruction in virtually every ecosystem on the planet, so we can have our diamonds and gold, and build colossal megalopolis.
+Then, of course, there is severe habitat destruction in virtually every ecosystem on the planet, so we can have our diamonds and gold and build a colossal megalopolis.

-Splinter-cell terrorism refers to acts of terror, especially bombings, hijackings, and assassinations, committed by agents of organizations operating all over the world free of direct link to any organization.
-It is the ultimate example of guerrilla warfare, and as the world has seen in the past 20 years or so, huge, powerful, technologically advanced militaries have extreme difficulty stopping these criminals.
+Splinter-cell terrorism refers to acts of terror, especially bombings, hijackings, and assassinations, committed by agents of organizations operating all over the world free of a direct link to any organization.
+It is the ultimate example of guerrilla warfare.
+As the world has seen in the past 20 years or so, huge, powerful, technologically advanced militaries have extreme difficulty stopping these criminals.

-The Khmer Rouge were members of the Communist Party of Kampuchea, and during their 4-year reign of terror, from 1975 to 1979, they completely destroyed Cambodia, economically, politically, and demographically.
+The Khmer Rouge were members of the Communist Party of Kampuchea, and during their 4-year reign of terror, from 1975 to 1979, they completely destroyed Cambodia—economically, politically, and demographically.
 They took advantage of the chaos following the Vietnam War to overthrow the Republican government and set up what their leader, Saloth Sar, who named himself Pol Pot, called “agrarian socialism.”
-It was, in reality, a forced relocation of every single Cambodian citizen from cities to farms where they were forced to farm regardless of skill or health.
+In reality, it forced the relocation of every Cambodian citizen from cities to farms where they were forced to farm regardless of skill or health.
 They were starved to death, beaten to death, overworked to death, and tortured to death.